gmellini/TA-custom-minemeld_ioc/README.md

 - change timezone in default/props.conf to your TZ (see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 - change sourcetype and index in default/inputs.conf
 - change tcp listening port in default/inputs.conf

+Note: you can edit default/\*.conf files or add your changes to local/ dir

+Install the TA in the forwarder(s) that receive MineMeld data.